CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### email

 Contact email for the organizaion.
 Optional.
-The email will be made public if you publish the PGDB to the web.
+The email will be publicly visible if you publish the PGDB to the web.

 ### Run the pipeline

 With the config files all written, you are finally ready to run the pipeline!
 All pipeline operations can be accessed via the container.
 To get a general overview of the options, run:

-    pmn-ptools.sif -h
+    pmn -h

 To get a list of pipeline stages you can run, with a brief description of each, run:

-    pmn-ptools.sif list-stages
+    pmn list-stages

 In most cases, you can simply proceed to run the desired pipeline stages.
 The pipeline can be instructed to run one stage, as in:

-    pmn-ptools.sif precheck
+    pmn precheck

 or to run multiple stages in sequence:

-    pmn-ptools.sif precheck e2p2 revise prepare create
+    pmn precheck e2p2 revise prepare create

 or to run a range of them in the standard order by putting a dash between the first and last stage to run:

-    pmn-ptools.dif e2p2 - create
+    pmn e2p2 - create

-#### PGDBs location

-When running the stages that make use of Pathway Tools (create, refine-prepare, dump, dump-biopax, refine-a, refine-b, refine-c), it is necessary to set the environment variable `SINGULARITY_BIND=pgdbs:/pgdbs`.
-An explanation as to why follows.

-The output of the pipeline will be complete PGDBs suitable for use with Pathway Tools.
-Pathway Tools keeps its own directory of these, in `ptools-local/pgdbs/user/`.
-The location of ptools-local is configured during the installation of Pathway Tools and isn't supposed to be changed after that.
-Because Singularity containers are read-only, however, we cannot use a directory inside the container for this.
-And because the location is fixed at install time, we cannot specify a location relative to the current working directory (which the container does have read/write access to when run).
-For this reason, it is necessary to manually bind an external directory into the container to house the PGDBs.
-The container-internal directory `/pmn/ptools-local/pgdbs/user` is symlinked to `/pgdbs`, so binding an external directory to /pgdbs will allow for the PGDBs to be created there.
-Binds like this can be specified using the `SINGULARITY_BIND` environment variable, with the syntax `SINGULARITY_BIND=<external_dir>:<internal_dir>[,<external_dir_2>:<internal_dir_2>[,...]]`.
-So to use the pgdbs directory in the current project directory, you can put `SINGULARITY_BIND=pgdbs:/pgdbs` before the invokation of pmn-ptools.sif, or `export SINGULARITY_BIND=pgdbs:/pgdbs` to set it for the remainder of the current shell session.

 #### The stages of the pipeline

-The standard pipeline stages are, in order: newproj, precheck, split, e2p2, join, revise, prepare, create, savi-dump, savi-prepare, savi, refine-prepare, refine-a, refine-b, refine-c, final-dump, blastsets.
+The standard pipeline stages are, in order: newproj, precheck, unique-ids, split, e2p2, join, revise, prepare, create, savi-dump, savi-prepare, savi, refine-prepare, refine-a, refine-b, refine-c, final-dump, blastsets.

-Additionally, several other "stages" are available that aren't part of the standard sequence: list, list-stages, fa-stats, savi-check, backup, restore, delete, clean, dump, dump-biopax, pgdb-stats, and custom-dumps.
+Additionally, several other "stages" are available that aren't part of the standard sequence: list, list-stages, fa-stats, savi-check, backup, restore, delete, clean, dump, dump-biopax, pgdb-stats, custom-dumps, shell, and lisp.

 ##### newproj

 This stage creates a new project directory based on a template inside the container.
 It creates the standard project subdirectories and puts in example config files.
 By default all of this is placed in the current working directory, but another project directory can be specified using -p; in this case the specified directory will be created if it does not exist.
 Any existing config files with the default names will be overwritten.
-Note when using -p that the path must be one the container has access to; either it must be a subdirectory of the current working directory or you will have to add the directory to SINGULARITY_BIND.
+When using -p the path must be one the container has access to.
 Note that if you rerun newproj on the same directory it will copy the default config files, overwriting any modifications you have made.
 If you only need to fix the project directory (i.e. you accidentally deleted some needed directories) without overwrting, use the -f or --fix option; only files that do not already exist will be copied over.

 ##### precheck

 This stage runs a number of checks on the configuration.
-It checks that all required fields and columns exist in pgdb-pipeline.txt and pgdb-table.txt, makes sure all files, directories, and executables referenced in pgdb-pipeline.txt and pgdb-table exist and have the needed permissions, makes sure that none of the specified PGDBs already exist, and performs other minor checks.
+It checks that all required fields and columns exist in pgdb-pipeline.txt and pgdb-table.txt, makes sure all files, directories, and executables referenced in pgdb-pipeline.txt and pgdb-table exist and have the needed permissions, makes sure that none of the specified PGDBs already exist (this only generates a warning), and performs other minor checks.
 All errors found are reported.
 You should correct any errors before proceeding with the rest of the pipeline.

-[TBA] It also gives warnings for items that won't prevent the pipeline from running but may suggest an error; these include having the same organism ID appear multiple times in the input table(s) with conflicting information; or having multiple PGDBs with the same input files or taxon ID.
-You should look into any warnings and make sure the configuration was intentional before proceeding.

-You should specify a SINGULARITY_BIND path for the pgdbs for this stage, as it will want to check that the pgdbs directory is writeable and contains copies of PlantCyc and AraCyc.

 ##### fa-stats

-This optional stage compiles some statistics on the input FASTA files.
+This optional stage compiles some basic statistics on the input FASTA files.
 Any stats that are too far outside "reasonable" values will generate an error or warning when you run the command, and all stats are saved into a tab-delimted table file called fa-stats.txt (the filename to use can be overridden with the proj-fa-stats option in the config file).
 This will contain the following columns:

 - Orgid: The Organism ID, from the Database ID column in the input table.
 - Sequence File: The input FASTA being analyzed